yuanhangtangle/HUAWEI_DIGIX_NLP/README.md

     - implement a transformer, or at least clone one :)
     - Maybe I need to try an alternative way to store my dataset

+- `[cls]`, `[sep]`, `[pad]` == 101, 102, 0

+> 2021/08/31
+- feeling confused of about how I should modify my implementation ...
+Hard work to make it both readable and efficient

+- I finally deicided to pad the docs to make it a legal `torch.Tensor`

+> 2021/09/01
+- modify the argument settings of the models to facilitate data loading
+- rewrite the loading mechanism (`DataLoader`)
+- modify the implementation of `Validator`
+- test `Model`
+- EDA: median of doc length is 37, the 0.9 quantile is 94.
+Maybe we can set it to be 64?
+- EDA: most of the sentences have less than 100 characters; 128 may works pretty well

+> 2021/09/02
+- define the labeled loss
+  - TSA: training signal annealing

+- together with the unlabeled loss:
+  - prediction sharpening: I will leave this for tomorrow because I am NOT clear about what this is